Cyndrome/basic-image-filter/README.md

 # Basic Image Filter
-A very basic multifunctional program that can apply a few filters to an image.
+A very basic multifunctional program that can apply a few built-in filters to an image, also allowing the user to apply a custom filter.
 I created this for practice with image manipulation in Python.

 # Methodology
 I've used the SimpleImage library to code this one.
 This library was built by Nick Parlante using Pillow, a version of the PIL.